Jiapei-Chen-Game/Lord-of-The-Mysteries-Mod/Designs/UI-Design.md

 The notebook should have the following features:

-- [ ] The player can turn to the next page by clicking the buttom right corner of the right page
+- [x] The player can turn to the next page by clicking the bottom right corner of the right page

-- [ ] The player can turn to the previous page by clicking the buttom left corner of the left page
+- [x] The player can turn to the previous page by clicking the bottom left corner of the left page

 - [ ] The player can go to different sections by clicking the topics in the menu